 The landscapes of the Maya World are astonishingly beautiful.
 The highlands of El Salvador and Guatemala smoke with towering volcanoes swathed in pine forests; deeply folded valleys hide long blue lakes and rushing white-water rivers.
 White-pepper-fine sands lapped by bath-water warm seas fringe the Mexican and Belize Caribbean coasts.
 And hundreds of tiny islands surrounded by coral reefs lie just a few miles offshore.

 Behind the coast is the thick scrub forest of the Yucatán dotted with glorious temples and pocked with cenotes (flooded caves).
-And in the lowlands of Chiapas, Honduras and the El Petén region of Mexico, Guatemala and Belize, there are rainforests noisy with the cries of howler monkeys and the raucous calls of parrots, and bristling with rare mahogany and zapote trees.
+And in the lowlands of Chiapas , Honduras and the El Petén region of Mexico , Guatemala and Belize , there are rainforests noisy with the cries of howler monkeys and the raucous calls of parrots, and bristling with rare mahogany and zapote trees.

 There’s plenty for all interests on the Maya Route for culture lovers and adrenalin addicts to those seeking R’ n’ R in a spa or too many beers in a beachside bar.
 You could spend a lifetime unravelling the complexities of Mayan mythology, or a few days diving, rafting or lazing on a beach.

-is steadily becoming McMaya.
+But Cancún’s commercial success is quickly spreading south and the Maya Route is steadily becoming McMaya.
 In the wake of such commercialism the local people are finding it increasingly hard to preserve their traditional ways.
 Visitors with a genuine interest in the Maya can make the difference.

 Tulum: Powder-fine, white-sand beaches watched over by cliff top Mayan temples

-Chichicastenango: Central America’s most vibrant and colourful market, a great place for souvenirs
+Chichicastenango: Central America ’s most vibrant and colourful market, a great place for souvenirs

 No comments: